By Julia Beyer - May 26, 2023

 We all have the same nagging doubt: Bamboo surfboards are more sustainable but do they perform as well?
 Buster Surfboards don’t just look good, they also bring some real construction benefits to the table.
 For example the rails made from a special hemp/linen fabric provide exceptional stability, give a livelier flex and offer increased resistance against impacts and collisions with hard surfaces.

 3) Sustainable SURFWEAR

 When it comes to choosing swimwear, going sustainable is not only a responsible choice but also a cool one.
 Sustainable swimwear brands are shaking up the fashion industry by offering stylish options that are made with eco-friendly materials.
 These swimsuits are crafted using recycled fabrics, such as regenerated nylon or polyester made from post-consumer waste like discarded fishing nets.
-There are plenty of options to choose from these days, we like Boochen from Germany, Apnée from France and Undersea from Hungary.
+There are plenty of options to choose from these days, we like Boochen from Germany, September from the US and Undersea from Hungary and Apnée from France.